bytecodealliance/wasmtime/docs/regalloc.rst

 available register.
 With this iteration order, every value that is live at an instruction has already been assigned to a register.

-This coloring algorith works if the following condition holds:
+This coloring algorithm works if the following condition holds:

     At every instruction, consider the values live through the instruction.
 No matter how the live values have been assigned to registers, there must be